jplataquin/tility/README.md

 		h1_observable.disconnect();

 		alert('Observer disconnected');

 	},5000)
 ```

 2.)
-The shadow() method creates a shadow dom than can be appended to other elments.
+The element.tmpl.shadow() method creates a shadow dom than can be appended to other elments.
 ```javascript

 	let shadow = t.div(()=>{